What are Management Accounts for Hong Kong SMEs?

 For example, tax officials in Hong Kong often consult management accounts to assess whether Hong Kong tax authorities have correctly calculated a company’s profits tax obligation.

-Companies also use management accounts to determine if dividends would be paid in any year.
+Companies also use management accounts to determine if dividends will be paid in any year.

 Auditors often need other financial documents to review your business’ financial statement, and the management account is excellent for this.